S S U

-As the President, Vice-President and HGS, our responsibilities include maintaining good external relations with other stakeholders, tackling internal issues and ensuring that our 31 sports clubs have all they need to contribute to the vibrant sporting culture in SMU.
+As the President, Vice-President and HGS, our responsibilities include maintaining good external relations with other stakeholders, tackling internal issues and ensuring that our 33 sports clubs have all they need to contribute to the vibrant sporting culture in SMU.

 Each of our roles are very different but it goes without saying that our common goal is to better the lives of our sportsmen here in SMU!
 So take a look below to find out more about how and why we do that!

-Over your term, what do you think is the most important trait to have in your position?
+The most important trait to have in your position?